PeronGH/comp202-revision/notes/02-divide-and-conquer.md

 # Divide & Conquer

-- Concept, associated recurrences and analysis of running time

-- Solving recurrences by Master Method and Substitution Method

-- Classical D&C algorithms and analysis

-- Solving problems by D&C and analyzing with recurrences

-**Definiton**:

 - Solve problem by dividing into subproblems, solving recursively, and combining solutions
 - Steps: Divide, Recur, Conquer